8/9/2024

 Alexander Patrick

-Good morning and thank you for taking the question.
+Good morning, and thank you for taking the question.
 I'd just like you to come back a little bit on flat revenue in fiscal 25.
-Is this really just the results of the slower rollout of networks and slow regular agreements across various geographies and even if that's the case I would have expected that you have incrementally a lot more capacity to sell on one web in more geographies in 25 versus 24.
-So I'd just like to understand is the legacy you've got in a tailspin and that's maybe in step with the rest of the geo market or is one web's growth simply not delivering and it's a really material question for shareholders because they suffer the 50% dilution with the transaction of takeover of one web so I'd just like you to put a flesh on the bone here and also would you at some point be able to give us a more long-term forecast when you expect to actually reach that double digit growth that you initially modeling and at what point you expect free cash flow to break even.
+Is this really just the result of the slower rollout of ground networks and slow regulatory agreements across countries? various geographies.
+And even if that's the case, I would have expected that you have incrementally a lot more capacity to sell on OneWeb in more geographies in 25 versus 24.
+So I'd just like to understand, is the legacy UtahSat in a tailspin, and that's maybe in step with the rest of the geomarket?
+Or is OneWeb's growth simply not delivering?
+And it's a really material question for shareholders because they suffer the 50% dilution with the transaction of Stakeover OneWeb.
+So I'd just like you to put a little flash on the phone here.
+And also, would you at some point be able to give us a more longer-than-forecast when you expect to actually reach that double-digit growth that you were initially modeling?
+And at what point do you expect free cash flow to break even?
 That will be the first question.
-The second one is we saw SCS moving its orbital slots from indefinite life to definite life because of the structural decline in geo markets.
+The second one is we saw SES moving its orbital slots from indefinite life to definite life because of the structural decline in geomarkets.
 Would you be taking a similar approach?
 I don't know how you classify these assets now and what kind of impact would that have on your accounts?
-Can you tell me the SCS?
-Alex,

 speaker